 The clothes you wear when riding can serve to make you more visible in traffic.

-Only two riders of the 900 accident cases studied by researchers were wearing brightly colored clothing.
+Only two riders of the 900 accident cases studied by researchers were wearing brightly coloured clothing.

 If you wear dark clothing, inexpensive retroreflective vests can be worn over the jacket.